zenmah/daggerheart-srd-obsidian/environments/Outpost Town.md

 # OUTPOST TOWN

+***Tier 1 Social***
-**Tier 1 Social:** *A small town on the outskirts of a nation or region, close to a dungeon, tombs, or other adventuring destinations.*
+*A small town on the outskirts of a nation or region, close to a dungeon, tombs, or other adventuring destinations.*
 **Impulses:** Drive the desperate to certain doom, profit off of ragged hope

 > **Difficulty:** 12